blog posts

 What Is a Firewall? every thing you need about it.

-Firewalls have existed since the late 1980s and started as packet filters, which were networks set up to examine packets, or bytes, transferred between computers.
-Though packet filtering firewalls are still in use today, firewalls have come a long way as technology has developed throughout the decades.
+Firewalls have existed since the late 1980s and started as packet filters, networks set up to examine packets, or bytes, transferred between computers.
+Though packet filtering firewalls are still in use today, they have come a long way as technology has developed throughout the decades.

 Types of firewalls